RillingDev/planning-poker/README.md

   use `https://example.aha.io`, this would be `example`.
 - `planning-poker.extension.aha.client-id`: The Aha!
 OAuth2 client ID.
 See <https://www.aha.io/api/oauth2> for details.
 - `planning-poker.extension.aha.redirect-uri`: The Aha!
 OAuth2 redirect URI.
 Should be the address the application is running on.

+Note that the Aha!
+Integration only works when the application is available under HTTPs.

 ## Development